 - Railroads spend billions of dollars annually to maintain their infrastructure and pay millions of dollars in taxes on their land assets.
 Likewise, they have a right to recoup costs incurred for reviewing and completing permit applications and for use of their land.

-Lawmakers at the state and local level should oppose proposals that threaten safety by enabling broadband companies to unlawfully encroach on railroad operating corridors.
+Lawmakers at the state and local levels should oppose proposals that threaten safety by enabling broadband companies to unlawfully encroach on railroad operating corridors.

 Multiple states have recently pursued legislation that threatens public safety by enabling “immediate” access for various entities (e.g., telecom providers, electric utilities) to railroad property outside of standard contract negotiations and sometimes without consent.
 Many of these bills pertain to broadband Internet buildout, following model legislation recommended by the “Broadband Deployment Advisory Committee” (BDAC), a group of advisors, heavily weighted with broadband industry officials and excluding many stakeholders like railroads, to the Federal Communications Commission (FCC).